jpcaico/de-docker-kubernetes/kubernetes/kafka/Cluster_Config.md

 ### Deploy Kafka UI

 UI for Apache Kafka (kafka-ui) is a free and open-source Kafka management application, and it is deployed as a Kubernetes Deployment.
 The Deployment is configured to have a single instance, and the Kafka cluster access details are specified as environment variables.
-The app is associated by a service of the NodePort type for external access.
+The app is associated by a service of the loadBalancer type for external access.

 `kubectl create -f manifests/kafka-ui.yaml`